zack-bitcoin/amoveo/docs/mission_statement.md

 # Why Amoveo

 # Money

 Without money it would be very difficult to buy things, because you probably don't have anything that the other person wants, so you can't pay.
 Without money it would be hard to plan a retirement.
 Nothing you could buy will last as long as you will live.
 Without money it is hard to have a job, because you have to keep renegotiating wages depending on what you are being paid in.
+Money allows us to give prices to everything else.
+Once there are prices, then we can more accurately communicate our needs.
+If the price of oranges is higher in one region, then we know that they have a greater need for oranges, and we should ship the oranges to them.
-A world without money is very chaotic.
+A world without money would be very chaotic.

-It is too dangerous to depend on a centralized institution to provide such a critical part of our survival.
+It is too dangerous to depend on a centralized institution to provide such a critical tool that we depend on for our survival.
-The counterfeiters can't resist the allure of the money press.
+The counterfeiters can't resist the allure of the printing press.
-When they print, they are robbing everyone, they are pushing us towards the chaotic money-free world.
+When they print money, they are robbing everyone, they are pushing us towards the chaotic money-free world.

-When money flows from a centralized source like this, the resulting economy is filled with hierarchies and pyramids.
-Everyone is begging for handouts from the counterfeiters, the best strategy is to team together into centralized institutions, that way you can afford to lobby the counterfeiters.
+When money flows from a centralized source, the resulting economy is filled with hierarchies and pyramids.
+Everyone is begging for handouts from the counterfeiters.
+In order to survive in this environment, you need a way to lobby the counterfeiters, and you need to be compliant with the rules that the counterfeiter's enforce.
+The most effective way to lobby and to meet compliance is by teaming up together into large centralized institutions.

+When preditors are around, fish form schools for safety.
+When counterfeiters are aroun, humans form centralized institutions like corporations for safety.

 # Derivatives are for insurance